semgrep/mcp/README.md

 </p>
 </br>

-# [beta] Semgrep MCP Server
+# Semgrep MCP Server

-> This mcp server is under active development, we would love your feedback, bug reports, feature requests.
+> This beta Semgrep mcp server is under active development, we would love your feedback, bug reports, feature requests.
 For more support, join our [community slack](https://go.semgrep.dev/slack) > `#mcp` channel.

- [MCP Server](http://pypi.org/p/semgrep-mcp) for using [Semgrep](https://semgrep.dev) to scan code for security vulnerabilies.
+ A MCP server for using [Semgrep](https://semgrep.dev) to scan code for security vulnerabilies.

 ```bash
 uvx semgrep-mcp -t sse